KevinKra/AWS_resources/certifications/Solutions_associate.md

 #### SUMMARY: EBS

-- Elastic Band Store
+- Elastic Block Store
-- EBS is basically a virtual HDD in the cloud.
+- EBS is basically a virtual hard drive in the cloud.
 - EC2 termination protection is **off** by default
-- EBS-backed instances, the **default action is for the root EBS volume to be deleted** when the EC2 instance is terminated. **Additional EBS volumes will persist.**
+- EBS-backed instances, the **default action is for the _root EBS_ volume to be deleted** when the EC2 instance is terminated. **Additional EBS volumes will persist.**
 - EBS Root Volumes of your **DEFAULT** AMI's cannot be encrypted.
-You can also use a third party tool to encrypt the root volume, or this can be done when create AMI's in the AWS console or using the API.
+You can also use a third party tool to encrypt the root volume, or this can be done when creating AMI's in the AWS console or using the API.
 Steps mentioned in notes.
-- Additional, EBS volumes can be encrypted.
+- Additional EBS volumes can be encrypted.
-- Various EBS types both in SSD and HDD.
+- There are various EBS types both in SSD and HDD.

 #### SUMMARY: Security Groups